Hrushikesh Moolgavkar

-Air Chief Marshal Hrushikesh Moolgavkar, PVSM, MVC (15 August 1920 – 9 April 2015) was a former Air officer in the Indian Air Force.
-He served as the 9th Chief of the Air Staff of the Indian Air Force from 1 February 1976 till 31 August 1978.
+Air Chief Marshal Hrushikesh Moolgavkar, PVSM, MVC (15 August 1920 – 9 April 2015) was a former Indian Air officer in the Indian Air Force.
+He served as the 9th Chief of the Air Staff of the Indian Air Force from 1 February 1976 to 31 August 1978.

 Early life and education

-Moolgavkar was born on 14 August 1920 in Bombay.
+Moolgavkar was born on 14 August 1920 to Chandraseniya Kayastha Prabhu family in Bombay.
 He attended the St. Mary's School, Mumbai and the St. Xavier's College, Mumbai.
 Moving to the United Kingdom for higher education, he attended the Malvern College.
 He was studying there when World War II broke out.

 Military career

 Early career

 Moolgavkar was commissioned into the Indian Air Force as an acting Pilot Officer on 30 November 1940.
 He joined the No. 1 Squadron IAF, commanded by Squadron Leader Karun Krishna Majumdar, at Peshawar.
 He flew the Hawker Hart and the Westland Lysander aircraft.
 In early 1942, the squadron moved to Burma where he saw active service.
 In May 1942, he was promoted to the rank of Flying Officer.
 After the operations in Burma, he came back with the squadron to Secunderabad where Squadron Leader Subroto Mukerjee took command.
 The squadron then moved to Trichy and to RAF Station Kohat.

 On 1 April 1944, Moolgavkar was promoted to the acting rank of Flight Lieutenant and transferred to No. 4 Squadron IAF, commanded by Squadron Leader Geoffrey Sharp of the Royal Air Force, at Chittagong.
 He flew the Supermarine Spitfire in escort fighter role in supply dropping missions.
 In January 1945, while on a sortie, the engine of his Spitfire failed.
 He crash landed on a beach and was stuck upside-down.
 Luckily, a couple of British Commandos spotted the plane and rescued him.
 He had multiple crushed vertebrae which required surgery and he spent about six months with his back in plaster.
 He got back to flying soon, joining the No. 10 Squadron IAF.

-In January 1947, Moolgavkar was promoted to the acting rank of Squadron Leader and took command of No. 6 Squadron IAF at Kohat.
+In January 1947, Moolgavkar was promoted to the acting rank of Squadron Leader and took command of No. 6 Squadron RIAF at Kohat.
 After a short stint, he took command of No. 10 Squadron at Kanpur.
 The squadron was equipped with the Hawker Tempest II.